Skip to Main Content

 Find Books at Whittemore Library

 The Whittemore Library is a member of the Minuteman Library Network.
-You can search for primary sources in Whittemore Library or you may search the collections of libraries from the entire network.
-With a Minuteman library card, you are able to request books from any Minuteman library and may have them sent to Whittemore or any other member library for your convenience.
+You can search for primary sources in the Whittemore Library, or you can search the collections of other libraries in the network.
+With a Minuteman library card, you are able to request books from any Minuteman library and have them sent to the Whittemore or any other member library for your convenience.
 Some primary source materials may be fragile and valuable, and therefore ineligible for interlibrary loan.
-You may need to visit a library, museum or historical society to view a primary resource, but the trip may well be worth it!
+You may need to visit a library, museum or historical society to view these primary resources, but the trip may be well worth it!

 Online catalog search strategies